Kashuab/ts-throws/README.md

 # `ts-throws`

-A tiny library that allows you to wrap functions with enforced error checking.
+A tiny library that allows you to wrap functions with documented error checking.
+Optionally, you can force consumers of a given function to handle errors.

 ## Example